 Of this number, three out of four Americans who suffer from migraines are women.
 Most people start having migraine headaches between the ages of 10 and 40.
 However, if you’re a woman, your migraines will likely improve or disappear after age 50.

 The severity of your migraine headaches varies.
-It can range from an occasional intense event to one of frequent, annoying occurrences that may sometimes be debilitating.
+It can range from a single, intense event to a series of frequent, annoying occurrences that can be debilitating at times.

 Causes of migraine headaches

-If this occurs, you’ll start to experience odd sensations such as white sparks in an eye, followed by intense pain in some part of your head.
+If this happens, you will begin to notice strange sensations, such as white sparks in your eye, followed by intense pain in certain areas of your head.
 Then you’ll have a long period of nausea and exhaustion.

 - 13 Tips on Healthy Ways To Lose Your Belly Fat